Calculating Values for New Fields

 Run.png

 After running the workspace, the table will have a deptcode column with the assigned values.
-You can view the new table by selecting the writer feature type to open the popup menu and clicking on the View Written Data button.
+You can view the new table by selecting the writer feature type to open the mini toolbar, then clicking the View Written Data button.

 ViewWritten2.png